Aidunlin/MeanScout/README.md

 Types:

-- `toggle`: a toggleable button.
+- `toggle`: A toggleable button.
 Value is a boolean.
-- `number`: a number input with increment/decrement buttons.
+- `number`: A number input with increment/decrement buttons.
 Value is an integer.
-- `select`: a dropdown selector.
+- `select`: A dropdown selector.
 Value is a string (selected option).
 There must be an array of string `values` to create options for the selector.
-- `text`: a text input.
+- `text`: A text input.
 Value is a string.
 Setting a `tip` value will add a placeholder within the input field.
-- `rating`: a star rating bar.
-Value is a number (0-5).
-You can reset the rating bar to 0 by tapping the first star twice.
+- `rating`: A star rating bar.
+Value is a number (0-4).
-- `timer`: a number input with timing controls.
+- `timer`: A number input with timing controls.
 Value is a decimal.

 Setting `group` to a string adds a label before the metric and moves the metric to a new line.
 Metrics after will appear to be grouped together.

 ## Exporting

-When saving/downloading, surveys will be stored in a JSON array.
+Surveys are stored in a JSON array.
 Each survey is also an array containing metric objects with names and values.

+Currently, you can export surveys either as JSON or CSV.
 Here are some samples:

 JSON: